-In pursuit of our mission to maximize the impact of philanthropic giving, help our members develop grant processes that meet their information needs and acknowledge the efficient practices of Project Streamline, we offer these free (or low cost) resources to identify funding opportunities and to write high quality grant proposals.
+In pursuit of our mission to maximize the impact of philanthropic giving, help our members develop grant processes that meet their information needs and acknowledge the efficient practices of Project Streamline, we offer these free (or low cost) resources to identify funding opportunities and to write high-quality grant proposals.

-NOTE: Prior to submitting a grant proposal, determine whether your organization meets a grantmaker’s guidelines and funding priorities; check if the grantmaker accepts unsolicited proposals; review the most current information on their website (if available) about grant application and reporting requirements; and contact them if you have questions.
+NOTE: Prior to submitting a grant proposal, determine whether your organization meets a grantmaker’s guidelines and funding priorities; check if the grantmaker accepts unsolicited proposals; review the most current information on their website (if available) about the grant application and reporting requirements; and contact them if you have questions.
 Many grantmakers request prior contact or a Letter of Inquiry before reviewing a full proposal.

 - Letter of Inquiry Format

 - Grant Proposal Format

 - Guide to the Maryland Philanthropy Network Grant Proposal Format (READ ME)